Posted on October 21st, 2024

 Read on to learn how to overcome urinary retention with expert pelvic health therapy tips.

 Urinary retention is a condition where a person is unable to fully empty their bladder, leading to discomfort and potential complications.
 It can be acute, occurring suddenly and requiring immediate medical attention, or chronic, developing gradually over time.
-The inability to urinate completely can be due to various factors, such as an obstruction in the urinary tract, nerve-related issues, weakened bladder muscles, or certain medications that interfere with bladder function.
+The inability to urinate completely can be due to various factors, such as an obstruction in the urinary tract, nerve-related issues, excessive tension in pelvic floor muscles, weakened bladder muscles, or certain medications that interfere with bladder function.

 When urinary retention occurs, individuals may experience a range of symptoms that indicate an issue with bladder function.
 Next, we’ll explore the common signs to watch for, which can help identify the presence of this condition early on.